 February 25 - May 20, 2019

-“The Christian spiritual classics – including the Desert Fathers and Mothers, Teresa of Avila, Kallistos Ware, and others – provide road maps into the heart of God.
+“The Christian spiritual classics — including the Desert Fathers and Mothers, Augustine of Hippo, Maximus the Confessor, Teresa of Avila, and others — provide road maps into the heart of God.
 The authors speak to us from the pages of their writings and become our spiritual mentors.”